3mcd/backbone-component-renderer/README.md

 ### Utilities

-The library exports a few functions to help reduce the complexity of your templates even furhter.
+The library exports a few functions to help reduce the complexity of your templates even further.

 #### `factory(ctor)`